shabashab/nestjs-authentication-template/README.md

 - Config module and service ready to use
 - `helmet` library and cors with deafult settings
 - `prettier` configuration
+- `Dockerfile` and `docker-compose.yml` for quick docker deployment

 ## Package manager and build